Arrest of Arvind Kejriwal: Arrest

-Reaction
+Reactions

 Domestic

-The arrest caused numerous protests in Delhi on 26 March 2024, with AAP supporters marching to the Prime Minister's residence at 7, Lok Kalyan Marg while BJP supporters demanding Kejriwal's resignation marched to the Secretariat Building, New Delhi.
+The arrest caused numerous protests in Delhi on 26 March 2024, with AAP supporters marching to the Prime Minister's residence at 7, Race Course Road while BJP supporters demanding Kejriwal's resignation marched to the Secretariat Building, New Delhi.

 Prominent opposition leaders have voiced strong opposition to Kejriwal's arrest, framing it as part of a broader authoritarian trend under the current government.
 Rahul Gandhi, for instance, described the central government's actions as those of a "scared dictator" aiming to create a "dead democracy".

 Raaj Kumar Anand resigned as minister of social welfare from the Delhi cabinet and also tendered his resignation from the AAP.
-He said that did not want his name to be associated with “corruption” after Delhi High Court's rejection of Kejriwal's bail.
+He said that did not want his name to be associated with "corruption" after Delhi High Court's rejection of Kejriwal's bail.